johnda911/Climbing_Game_Project/README.md

 # Background

-The Climbing game is similar to Doodle Jump.
-It enables you to choose from 3 characters as a player as he/she climbs up a mountain through a series of rocks.
-You must avoid the hazards that get in your way(e.g. avalanche, broken rocks, or a dragon breathing fire to you etc. ) to prevent yourself from falling off the rocks.
-The background of the game board will also dynamically change as you climb your way up to the mountain.
-It will be sunny initially and start raining when the dragon comes to the place, and if you can summit, you win.
-Meanwhile, you will still get scored with the numbers of rocks you passed.
+The Monkey Climbing game is javascript game where you control a monkey to climb on bananas and climb as high as you can without falling.
+You will get scored with the climbing distance you have made during the game.

 # Functionality & MVPs

 In the climbing game, users will be able to:

-- pick a character and start the game
-- use the left/right keyboard to control the climbing direction and reach the rocks to avoid falling off
+- use the left/right keyboard to control the climbing direction and reach the bananas to avoid falling off
-- see a moving background as they climb all the way up
+- see moving bananas as they climb all the way up
-- accumulate their scores by passing more rock
+- accumulate their scores by climbing as much as they could

 In addition, this project will include: